Skip to main content

 The financial return on investment of a wellness program is maximized when it directly reverses the cellular mechanisms of metabolic disease.

-A meta-analysis of randomized controlled trials has demonstrated that therapy in men with hypogonadism and metabolic syndrome or T2DM produces statistically significant improvements in glycemic control (reduced HbA1c), insulin sensitivity (reduced HOMA-IR), and lipid profiles (reduced triglycerides and LDL).
+A meta-analysis of randomized controlled trials has demonstrated that testosterone replacement therapy in men with hypogonadism and metabolic syndrome or T2DM produces statistically significant improvements in glycemic control (reduced HbA1c), insulin sensitivity (reduced HOMA-IR), and lipid profiles (reduced triglycerides and LDL).

 The therapy also leads to significant reductions in waist circumference, a clinical proxy for VAT.
 Each of these biomarker changes represents a concrete reduction in the long-term risk of developing costly complications.
 The economic impact of insulin resistance alone is immense, with studies showing expenditures for patients with IR are over three times higher than for non-IR individuals, driven by higher rates of CVD and hospitalization.